RocketCommunicationsInc/astro-www/src/pages/patterns/feedback.md

 ### Yes/No Questions

-Use yes/no questions to capture both positive and negative sentiments about an experience in an application, such as Was this page helpful?
-These question types require little interaction cost from the user and help to gain a snapshot of a user’s experience; however, they do not offer further explanation.
+Use yes/no questions to capture both positive and negative sentiments about an experience in an application, such as <em>Was this page helpful?</em> These question types require little interaction cost from the user and help to gain a snapshot of a user’s experience; however, they do not offer further explanation.

 ![Example of yes/no questions](/img/patterns/feedback-yes-no.png)